Kathleen L. Brockway: Career and advocacy

-Brockway wrote an introductory booklet for the Shenandoah County Historic Society in honour of their 250th anniversary.
+Brockway wrote an introductory booklet for the Shenandoah County Historic Society in honor of their 250th anniversary.
 The published 28-page booklet was released on March 26, 2022, entitled The Lost Shared Signing Community of Lantz Mills and Shenandoah County, Virginia.

-Brockway coordinated a plan with the Lantz Mills booklet in honour of the Shenandoah County's 250th anniversary celebration of deaf awareness month, which was hosted by the Library of Virginia and Shenandoah County Public Library and released a pop-up traveling display about Lantz Mill on September 8, 2022.
+Brockway coordinated a plan with the Lantz Mills booklet in honor of the Shenandoah County's 250th anniversary celebration of deaf awareness month, which was hosted by the Library of Virginia and Shenandoah County Public Library and released a pop-up traveling display about Lantz Mill on September 8, 2022.

+In April 2026, Brockway published "Bridging Two Counties: Deaf Lives in a Shared Signing Community," on pages 4-6 in Rocktown History, a publication of the Harrisonburg-Rockingham Historical Society.
+The issue also identifies Brockway as a doctoral student at Lamar University in Beaumont, Texas, as well as a Deaf historian and author.
+The article was based on a presentation she gave to the society on January 15, 2026; a recording of the presentation is available on YouTube.

 Publications

 Brockway worked as a consultant to the Virginia's Deaf Culture Digital Library project to identify a variety of contemporary and historical references to Deaf historical sites throughout the state of Virginia.
 The map is viewable here.